isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

 2016
 ++++

-- December_: Spearman correlation in BigQuery to compare the new hg38 expression data to the hg19 data
+- December2_: Spearman correlation in BigQuery to compare the new hg38 expression data to the hg19 data

 Resources_:
 Links to help!